gold-leo/grintorrent/README.md

 Currently, there are some known limitations in the program:

-- Sending file chunks over the network is buggy and does not work as expected.
-- However, when tested over localhost, it gives the correct results.
+- While downloading chunks, TCP packets may cut off data due to packet size constraints.
+However, when tested over localhost, it gives the correct results.
+Given this constraint, an update would need to send the chunk data in smaller packets.

-We believe the issue lies in the way files are transmitted over the network, and this is an area for future improvement.